 Before our side trip to Yubeng, we had spent a few days in Shangri-la, and there was this restaurant run by a friendly Tibetan guy that we really liked.
 Being back in Shangri-la, we couldn’t help but be back again, for our last chance to meet the friendly old man and try some of his exotic dishes.

 His restaurant can be found just not too far from the Moonlight Square (Yue Guang Guang Chang).
 The bus (according to schedules I found online) indicated that the bus to Panzhihua, where we were to transfer to the bus to Chengdu (our next stop and my friend’s final stop in China), was to leave in the afternoon, so we chilled at the hostel.
 Great time for a break too, as we were still tired from the 4 day hike.

-From Lijiang, there was a daily bus to Chengdu, which we had missed by the time we arrived.
+Turns out there was a daily bus from Lijiang to Chengdu, which we had missed by the time we arrived.
 Stayed at night at Lijiang, where we had been before making the trip to Shangri-la and Yubeng, before taking the full day (24hr, no less) bus ride to Chengdu.
 In all, we arrived in Chengdu a day later than planned, but all else were well, and it wasn’t going to dampen our spirits from having completed a stunning 4 day hike through the mountains!
-The detour from Lijiang to Shangrila and Yubeng, then back to Shangrila and Lijiang, was worth it, and next we continue our adventures in Chengdu.
+The detour from Lijiang to Shangrila and Yubeng, then back to Shangrila and Lijiang, was worth it, and the adventures continue in Chengdu.